The Inception of the Sunni-Shi’i (Shia) Divide

 Abstract

 Imam Ali Ibn Abi Talib’s succession to the Prophet Muhammad, peace be upon him (p), is widely seen as the cause of the Sunni-Shi’i (Shia or Shiite) divide.
-The real purpose of the divide, however, is not succession directly.
-Secondly, the most responsible element of the Sunni-Shi’i divide appears to be a desire to control.
+However, the real purpose of the divide, however, is not succession directly.
+Secondly, the most responsible element of the Sunni-Shi’i divide appears to be a desire to control and become wealthy.

 The political dispute over the Muslims’ leadership after Prophet Muhammad (632 CE) arguably began the Sunni-Shi’i divide.
 Such a cause, however, was not the case.
 Instead, the split solidified after the massacre of seventy-five of the descendants of the Prophet Muhammad and their supporters at Karbala, Iraq, in 680 CE.
 The slaughter shook the Muslim world, creating a painful scar for the Sunnis and Shi’is.